Yipara logoYipara

 Undigested Food Vomit in Dogs

 Dog vomiting undigested food shortly after eating is technically regurgitation — the food comes back up before reaching the stomach.
 It often looks much the same as when eaten.
 Common causes include eating too fast, overeating, excitement during or after meals, food sensitivity, or esophageal disorders.
 Dog vomiting after eating can be managed with slow-feeder bowls, elevated food dishes, and feeding smaller portions more frequently.
-If your dog consistently regurgitates meals, consult your vet to rule out megaesophagus or gastrointestinal obstruction.
+If your dog consistently regurgitates meals, consult your vet to rule out an enlarged esophagus or intestinal blockage.

 Brown or Dark Vomit in Dogs